cessda/cessda.cvs.contentguide/management.md

 5\.
 Open the CSV file in Notepad++, Oxygen or another text editor where you can see how it displays.
-Check that you do not have any information apart from the column headers in the first row (see above).
+Check that you do not have any information apart from the column headers in the first row (see the above image).
 Code values, terms and definitions need to be separated by a comma, so if other characters such as semi-colons (;) have been used, they will need to be replaced with commas (,).
 If needed, convert encoding to UTF-8 (note that some basic text editors do not have the